mbclause/Compiler/README.md

 This is a compiler, written in C++ for a simplified programming language written by the professor.

 The stack class is from the textbook Data Abstraction & Problem Solving with C++: Walls and Mirrors by Frank Carrano and Timothy Henry.
 I had two other teamates on this project, Edgardo Arteaga and Dulcie Hang.
 However, all of the code seen here is mine (besides the aformentioned stack class).
+My teammates helped me create the FIRST and FOLLOW sets as well as the parsing table.

 The context free grammar of the language is defined in the "grammar.pdf" file.
 A sample input is also given in "finalp1.txt."